-For all Industry Events, Showcase Production for Artists from OLMC, and Digital Marketing applications, you must also submit a letter of intent at least five months prior to start date, and receive permission from FACTOR to apply.
+All new Industry Events, Showcase Production for Artists from OLMC, and Digital Marketing projects, must also submit a letter of intent at least five months prior to start date, and receive permission from FACTOR to apply.

 Showcase Production for Artists from Official Language Minority Communities

 Application needs to be submitted at least 3 months before event start date.

 Period One Deadline: March 1, 2018 for events occurring between May 1, 2018 – October 31 2018